raereverse-api-engineer

 reverse-api-engineer run <run_id> --file api_client.py \

-• --no-interactive: never open the script-picker or install confirm.
+• --no-interactive: never open the run picker, script picker, or install confirm.

 • --auto-install: install missing deps on retry without asking.